Brunei · tool

 Satay

-Marinated and grilled skewers of chicken, beef, or lamb, served with a rich peanut sauce.
-The smoky aroma and tender meat make it an irresistible street food option.
+Marinated and grilled skewers of chicken, beef, or lamb, served with a rich peanut sauce, cucumber, and onions.
+The smoky aroma and tender meat are irresistible.

 Where locals eat — best neighborhoods

-Modern commercial area with a good mix of casual eateries and cafes.
+Modern dining with a mix of local and international flavors

 Dietary notes